 Experienced in drawing and painting a wide range of subjects, Karen is inspired by the magic of the natural world, moments in time and the richness of life that surrounds us.
 Her paintings often capture the ever changing qualities of light and colour, bringing an exciting depth to the work.

 Karen runs workshops and classes in Dorking and tutors at various art clubs and societies on request.
-She is a guest art tutor for Art Safari, which involves teaching on exciting painting holidays in the UK and abroad.
+She is an art tutor for Art Safari, which involves teaching on exciting painting holidays in the UK and abroad.

 She is an active member of the Dorking Group of Artists, and has worked on the committee as Exhibition Secretary, Winter Education Programme co-ordinator and Chairman.
 In the past, she has been selected for membership of The Society of Floral Painters and Surrey Figurative Artists.

 After achieving a full distinction in HND Fine Art, she went on to complete a BA (Hons) Fine Art Sculpture at Wimbledon College of Art (University of the Arts London 2013)